Amy Weber

-Amy Marie Weber (born July 2, 1970) is an American singer, actress, model, and retired professional wrestling valet.
-She is best known for her time in WWE as a WWE Diva.
-She released an album, Let it Rain, the titular single for which stayed in the U.S. Billboard Chart for over a month.
-Weber has been the face of a Shiseido cosmetic campaign.
+Amy Marie Weber (born July 2, 1970) is an American actress, producer, singer, model, realtor and retired professional wrestling valet.
+She is best known for her lead role as Porcelain Bidet in the Howard Stern show, Son of the Beach and for her album, Let it Rain, the titular single for which stayed in the U.S. Billboard Chart and the UK Pop Chart for over a month.
+She was also a professional wrestling valet for World Wrestling Entertainment (WWE).